 AMD Ryzen 3 vs Intel Core i3: Gaming

-Many of the gaming benchmarks in terms gaming indicate that Ryzen 3 loses against the Intel Core i5 but performs significantly better against the Core i3.
+Many of the gaming benchmarks in terms of FPS (Frames Per Second) indicate that Ryzen 3 loses against the Intel Core i5 but performs significantly better against the Core i3.
 We compared both the processors in several modern games at 1080p resolutions.

 Moreover, on the other hand, the AMD Ryzen 3 performed better in terms of heat dissipation and the credit goes to its use of a metal interface.
 It has also improved the current heat sink fan design so the processor can remove the heat faster and in a better way.
 So in the past, many users complained that the AMD processors are often hot and can’t provide good performance, that is not the case now.
 The times have changed and the AMD processors are now more power-efficient and run much cooler compared to the Intel chips.